 The Copper Spur UL from Big Agnes has long been a big hit, bringing two-door convenience to a package that weighs less than 3 pounds.
 For 2017, they’ve made minor changes to the design to open up the interior (hence the “HV” or “high volume” in the name), but kept the features that make it a backpacking favorite.
 Most significant is its 11-ounce weight savings over the Hubba Hubba NX above, while retaining a 2 door and vestibule design and near vertical walls.
 This combination of space and weight makes it a standout option for minimalist trekkers.

 What you give up with the Copper Spur’s ultralight package is durability.
 The tent body and rainfly fabrics are very thin and require extra care.
-In particular, the 10-denier floor fabric has us concerned about the potential lifespan of this new model (the Hubba Hubba above has uses 30 denier).
+In particular, the 20-denier floor fabric has us concerned about the potential lifespan of this new model (the Hubba Hubba above uses 30 denier).
 It’s not out of place in a minimalist shelter, but the materials are noticeably less strong than a tent like the Hubba Hubba.
-This drop in durability is the reason it lands at number 2 on our list, but the Copper Spur remains a fantastic and livable ultralight option.
+This drop in durability is the reason it lands at number 2 on our list, but the Copper Spur remains a fantastic and livable ultralight option...
+Read in-depth review

 See the Big Agnes Copper Spur HV UL2